NickChronis2004/home-server/README.md

 - "How much disk space is left?"
 - "Show me jellyfin's logs"
 - "Search for a file called bunny"
-- "What are the largest files on the media drive?"
 - "Restart jellyfin"
-- "Is everything OK with the system?" / "check the docker disk usage"
+- "Is everything OK with the system?"
-- "Clean up the docker disk" / "free up build cache space now"
 - "Run a backup now" / "activate protocol permafrost"
+- "Show me recent backups"
+- "Any failed services on the host?"
+- "Are my disks healthy?"
+- "Check the host's network state"
 - "Activate emergency lockdown" / "activate protocol snowfall"

 **Important — for actions that change something** (restarting a container, backups, etc.), JARVIS will **always** ask for confirmation before proceeding.
 You must reply with **exactly** `/confirm` (nothing else — not "yes" or "go ahead") within 2 minutes.
 This is intentional: the system recognizes `/confirm` before the message ever reaches the AI model, so there's no risk of a misread confirmation.